 This is an in-depth course that examines the Who, What, Where, Why, and When of the Character.
 The actor is made aware of connecting what proceeds and follows each scene as a tool for creating reality.
-A clearer grasp of the author's given circumstances is developed through exploration, improvisation, and manifestation of place.
-Finally, the actor learns to create character through behavior, and understands blocking through motivation.
-PR - G101
+A

 TITLE: INTRO TO SHAKESPEARE